Lake Oroville: History

 The local indigenous tribe were the Konkow Maidu (translation is 'man') who originally settled the lake region and Feather River for many years.
 Today many of the small towns including Oroville were originally occupied by the Maidu people.
 In 2002, a Sonoma State study took archaeological inventory of the 15,476 acres of Lake Oroville to learn 250 sites are from the prehistoric era relating to the Native American life along the Feather River and an additional 478 sites dating to the Gold Rush.
 These sites included open-air residential sites, caves and rockshelters, limited lithic scatters, rock art, quarries and workshops, bedrock milling sites and cemetery areas.
 Natives' lives were disrupted by gold discovery in 1848 and the miners infiltrated their lands.
 In April 1848, only three months after gold was discovered at Sutter's Mill, John Bidwell found gold on the Feather River at a spot known today as the town of Bidwell Bar.
-Bidwell began to work the claim using local Konkow Maidu workers, due to the rapid spreading news of the California strikes under a year California's non-native population climbed from 20,000 to 100,000 and by 1850, Butte County alone supported 3,052 miners.
+Bidwell began to work the claim using local Konkow Maidu workers.
+Due to the rapidly spreading news of the California strikes, in under a year California's non-native population climbed from 20,000 to 100,000.
+By 1850, Butte County alone supported 3,052 miners.

 Construction on the dam began in 1957 to relocate what is now Highway 70 and the then Western Pacific (now Union Pacific) Railroad.
 A few years later the partially completed dam checked flooding on the Feather River in December 1964.
 This saved the Sacramento Valley from flooding.

 Prior to impoundment by the Oroville Dam, the current main basin of Lake Oroville was the location of the confluence of the North Fork Feather River with the Feather River (39°33′20″N 121°28′0″W) and the now-inundated towns of Bidwell (39°33′25″N 121°27′56″W) and Land (39°33′13″N 121°28′04″W).
 Completed in 1968, Oroville Dam is an earthen dam and is the tallest dam located in the United States, measuring over 770 ft high and 6920 ft across.
 The dam was the largest earth-fill dam in the world until succeeded by Aswan High Dam in Egypt.
 It was built by the California Department of Water Resources as part of the California State Water Project.
 The dam houses the Edward Hyatt Powerplant, an underground hydro-electric plant that was completed in 1967.
 Six generators are used to provide a maximum generating capacity of 819 MW.